andromeda-voyager/andromeda-css/README.md

 # andromeda-css README
 CSS Formatter

+## Install Dependencies
+`npm install`

+## Debug
+Press `F5` to open a new window with the extension loaded.

+## Package
+`npx vsce package`

+## Install

+`code --install-extension andromeda-css-0.0.1.vsix`

 ## Features

-Removes empty lines that are not preceded by a closing bracket.
+* Removes extra empty lines
-Removes trailing white space
+* Removes unnecessary white space
-Removes leading white space that is not a part of the indent for declaration blocks Adjust the indent for items inside declaration blocks Inserts a new line (if there isn't one already) after a declaration block
+* Indents items to match declaration block depth
+* Inserts lines between declaration blocks (if there is not one already)

 <!-- Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.